rein14/gatsby-starter-richy/src/content/post-1.md

 ---

-"Becoming a software engineer requires sacrifice a great deal of sacrifice."
+"Becoming a software engineer requires a great deal of sacrifice."
 I like to think mastering programming as a skill is quite similar to mastering a physical skill like karate.

 Here, let me explain.